Wesley, Georgia

 Wesley is an unincorporated community in Emanuel County, in the U.S. state of Georgia.

 History

 A post office called Wesley was established in 1912, and remained in operation until 1950.
-The community was named after John Wesley (1703–1791), the Anglican cleric and theologian, and founder of Methodism.
+The community was believed to be named after John Wesley (1703–1791), the Anglican cleric and theologian, and founder of Methodism.

 The Georgia General Assembly incorporated Wesley as a town in 1913.
 The town's municipal charter was repealed in 1995.